sudikshas/Racial_Classification_XAI_Model/README.md

 ### Web Application
 We also made a Web App to showcase our work.
 Please clone [this repository](https://github.com/nicole9925/facial-analysis-webapp) and follow the instruction to run it locally.
 If you want to deploy the Web App online, please visit [frontend](https://github.com/nicole9925/facial-analysis-frontend) and [backend](https://github.com/nicole9925/facial-analysis-backend) repositories for further instruction.

+### More stuff you can do
+* If you don't want to train the model (because it takes a long time), then please visit the "temp" branch from this repository.
+There are trained models under the models folder and sample integrated-gradient results and statistics under the visualization folder.
+Please just download the files you need and run the code from this main branch.

 ### Reference
 [1]Selvaraju, Ramprasaath R., et al. "Grad-cam: Visual explanations from deep networks via gradient-based localization."
 Proceedings of the IEEE international conference on computer vision.
 2017.